ShivankAg/CSE360-Project/README.txt

 Welcome to the READme page for our pizza delivery app project.
 This is our submission for the phase 3 class project of CSE 360.

+How to run:
+In order to run this project, you must import it into Eclipse as a project alongside the JavaFX dependencies.
+Exact instructions on how to set it up are in the "TA-Help" folder on Canvas.

+Project Functionality:

 Our projects functionality surrounds the world of digitizing certain kinds of businesses completely which makes it a sustainable application.

 The coding language that will be used when creating this software is Java/JavaFx.
 We will not be using anything else when making this software.